breakthatbass/mspenv/README.md

 A quick rundown of what this repo contains:
 - Text editor development environment - write code with Vim instead of CCS.
 The `Makefile` handles everything.
 - A bunch of standalone, installable programs.
 See the [`src`](https://github.com/breakthatbass/msp430-env/tree/main/src) directory for a program list & descriptions.
 See [usage](https://github.com/breakthatbass/msp430-env/#Usage) below on how to install a program to your board.
-- Libs/drivers - a uart library and an LCD driver library.
+- Libs/drivers - libraries and drivers I developed and use in some of the programs here.
 See the [`lib`](https://github.com/breakthatbass/msp430-env/tree/main/lib) directory for source code, docs, and setup instructions.

 ## Setting up the development environment
 To do anything in this repo there is some setup.
 We'll need a compiler, header file libs, and something to flash the firmware onto the board.